 How to Make Perfect Homemade Vinaigrette Every Time

 At the heart of every good salad is a great salad dressing.
 And even though grocers stock their shelves with endless varieties of the bottled stuff, chances are you have the ingredients for a killer salad dressing right in your pantry.
 Skipping the bottle for homemade dressing can save you calories, unnecessary added sugars and excess sodium.
 All you need are six basic ingredients, 5 minutes and one simple formula to whip up delicious vinaigrettes.
 With a little ingenuity, you'll be well on your way to ditching the store-bought dressings for good.
+Here are the foundational ingredients you probably already have in your pantry and fridge.

 Basic Vinaigrette Recipe